 - Lower the heat to medium-low then fold in the tomatoes, both cheeses and milk stirring to completely blend.
 I tear the Velveeta by hand as I drop it in, but you can also cube it with a knife.

-- After the cheeses are blended, gently fold in the black beans and corn then add the cilantro and squeeze in the lime juice giving it all a good stir.
+- After the cheeses are blended, gently fold in the black beans, corn, cilantro and lime juice.
+Continue cooking 2-3 minutes until everything is warm.
 Taste and if the dip isn't spicy enough for your taste, add a pinch of ground cayenne pepper.

 - Optional: reserve a few black beans, corn kernels and a sprinkle of cilantro as well as the sliced avocado for garnish.
 Serve warm with tortilla chips